isomerpages/pmo-csf/media-centre/publications/_posts/2018-01-10-Convo-for-future.md

 ---
 layout: post
-title:  "Conversations for the Future"
+title: 'Conversations for the Future'
-date:   2018-01-10
+date: 2018-01-10T00:00:00.000Z
-permalink: "/media-centre/publications/Convo-for-future"
+permalink: /media-centre/publications/Convo-for-future

 ---

 #### **Conversations for the Future (Series)**